 - Competent in practice.
 Acquiring the particular skills required in working with people, including listening, group work and evaluation

-- Strong focus on practice development, placements and employability.
+- A focus on practice development, placement and employability.

 - Useful for those who are wanting to serve in churches or Christian organisations, or who want to understand how the Christian faith relates to the field of youth and community work.